RVirmoors/rolypoly/README.md

 ## say hi

 if you're interested in this tech and would like to use it / comment / contribute, I want to hear from you!
-Open an issue here or contact me: `grigore dot burloiu at unatc dot ro`
+Open an issue/pull request, or contact me: `grigore dot burloiu at unatc dot ro`